Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/DISCOVERY-API.md

 While the Ed-Fi ODS/API Platform uses "data/v3" in the URL, other implementations can use different path segments.

+> [!WARNING]
+> The following note about a specific implementation problem is shared to help
+> other implementations of an Ed-Fi API avoid making similar mistakes.
+>
+> In versions of the Ed-Fi ODS/API Platform prior to 7.x, there were modes of
+> operation that added another segment to the path, for example a school year.
+> In those modes of operation, an API client could not rely solely on the
+> `dataManagementApi` URL to determine the correct base address.
+This was
+> changed in ODS/API 7.x with its new multi-tenancy modes.
+A single tenant's
+> base URL is itself a proper Discovery document: thus, the hosting provider
+> would give the vendor the specific tenant URL, not the root URL for the
+> deployment.

 ## Application Settings

 The Discovery API 2.0 specifications will introduce a section for listing application